ieeehyd-website/2018/website/docs/support/faq/content-template.md

 ```

 ## Posters
+---

 ```
 For example:
 ![Event#1](events/flyer/EV1.jpg?raw=true)
 ```

-## Celebrating Volunteers and Supporters
+## Volunteer Recognition
+---

 ```
 For example:
 Our start volunteer is now innovator of awesome gadget!
 ```

 ### Featured Interviews
+---

 ```
 For example:
 Our start volunteer is now innovator of awesome gadget!
 ```

-### Feel free to add content that is relevant to your Chapter / AG.
+> Feel free to add content that is relevant to your Chapter / AG.
 Just follow the Markdown syntax and create content freely.